Aug 20-29, 2021 “Whales, Wildlife, Wine, and the Western Cape” Small Group!

 Hotels and Lodges

-The stylish Commodore Hotel boasts a spectacular location in Cape Town, beautifully overlooking the bustling harbour, the Table Bay and Mountain, Signal Hill and Robben Island from its high elevation on the Victoria and Alfred Waterfront.
-Savour an exquisite meal at the gourmet on-site restaurant, relax by the outdoor swimming pool, or visit the hotel’s spa and health lounge featuring a variety of sauna and massage treatments.
-Hotel Commodore combines its magnificent décor, unique maritime atmosphere, premier services, and contemporary facilities to create a world of luxury and sophistication for a comfortable and unforgettable stay.
+The stylish Portsmount Hotel boasts a spectacular location in Cape Town, beautifully overlooking the bustling harbour, the Table Bay and Mountain, Signal Hill and Robben Island from its high elevation on the Victoria and Alfred Waterfront.
+Savour an exquisite meal at the gourmet on-site restaurant, relax by the outdoor swimming pool, or visit the hotel’s spa featuring a variety of sauna and massage treatments.
+Portsmouth Hotel combines its wonderful décor, unique maritime atmosphere, premier services, and contemporary facilities to create a comfortable and unforgettable stay.
 So many amenities here.

 Aquila Private Game Reserve & Spa